-Policy 10.2.6: The City shall develop a trails and open space linkage system that emphasizes pedestrian and bicycle access.
+Policy 10.2.6: The City shall develop a trails and open space linkage system that emphasizes multimodal access.

 Policy 10.2.7: In the review and approval of new development, priority shall be given to those linkages that connect parks, major residential areas, and schools or other areas.